 The Standby Power header is located at JSTBY1 on the motherboard.
-See the table below for pin definitions.
+You must have a card with a Standby Power connector and a cable to use this feature.
+Refer to the table below for pin definitions.

 Standby Power Pin Definitions

-Pin# Pin# Definition
+Pin# Definition

 1 +5V Standby

 2 2 Ground

-3 No Connection
+3 NC